LorisHost/API.WARE-NEXT-GENERATION/README.md

 🧑‍💻 Troubleshooting & FAQs

-Q1: The script is not injecting.
+Q1: The script is not Working.
 What should I do?

 Ensure that your executor is up-to-date and compatible with Roblox.